 Attractive Financing Terms

 Banks in Canada, along with the US, UK, and parts of Europe, are currently offering very attractive financing rates and terms.
-Historically low-interest rates and relatively low down payments, make financing property in such places an attractive proposition.
+Historically low interest rates and relatively low down payments, make financing property in such places an attractive proposition.

 So, if you’re from outside of these “low financing” countries, accessing a mortgage as a non-resident could be an interesting way to benefit from cheap financing in stable markets.